 Jay excused himself from the conversation as soon as a customs official appeared.
 Jay relinquished his passport.
 “Thanks.”

 The customs official compared Jay’s passport photo to the real deal.
 Since last renewing his passport Jay had gained twenty muscular pounds, and he had fifty hours of five o’ clock shadow.
 The customs official didn’t seem to mind.
+While waiting, Jay noticed the airport workers had all varieties of skin tones.
+Many were bald.

 “Oran dora.
 Welcome to Sheridan.”
 The customs official stamped Jay’s passport and returned it.
 “Enjoy your stay.”